GeospatialPython/pyshp/README.md

 		>>> ['%.3f' % coord for coord in bbox]
 		['-122.486', '37.787', '-122.446', '37.811']

-  * parts: Parts simply group collections of points into shapes.
+  * `parts`: Parts simply group collections of points into shapes.
 If the shape record has multiple parts this attribute contains the index of the first point of each part.
 If there is only one part then a list containing 0 is returned.